SimoneVizzuso/fantasy_npc_generator/README.md

 ### Step 5: Open the web app

 - Navigate to *fantasy_npc_generator* using the command prompt or terminal.
 - Type `streamlit run webapp.py` and press Enter.
+Otherwise:
+  - For Windows systems you can simply double-click on the `Fantasy_NPC_Generator.bat` file.
+  - For Unix-based systems you need first to execute `chmod +x run_webapp.sh` on terminal.
+    - Then you can run the web app by executing `./Fantasy_NPC_Generator.sh` on terminal.
 - A page will be opened in the default browser.
 If not, simply click on the Local URL link that will appear in the terminal.
 - When the web app is opened, you can start to use it to generate your NPCs!

 ## Future Features
+- Test the UNIX-based script
 - Add more options for generating NPCs
 - Generate also "standard NPCs" (like guards, merchants, etc.)
 - Create a chatbot to interact with the generated NPC